 Although eating while engaged in another activity may be perceived as a bad health habit, not all secondary eating was associated with negative health outcomes.
 Those who ate or drank while working, driving, preparing meals/cleaning up, or grooming had an average body mass index (BMI) at or below the U.S. average, while those who ate or drank while watching television had a higher than average BMI.
 Nonetheless, the association between secondary eating/drinking and BMI doesn’t prove cause and effect.
 It may not be the multitasking aspect of eating that affects health, but rather the specific patterns of eating, other activities, and food choices.

 The ERS and National Cancer Institute survey supplement also included queries about time spent grocery shopping and preparing meals, and whether respondents received SNAP assistance (formerly known as food stamps) or school-provided meals.
 All of these responses provide a rich data source for researchers to investigate Americans’ eating patterns.
-More information can be found in our report, How Much Time Do Americans Spend on Food? and at http://ers.usda.gov/Data/ATUS/
+More information can be found in our report, Americans' Eating Patterns and Time Spent on Food: The 2014 Eating & Health Module Data.

 Write a Response

 I would like to see the new data between 2009-2011 since the economy slow down and people has modify their eatings habits (selection healthy vs unhealthy, price vs quality, price vs quantity.

 Is there any estimate to how much time a average person spends during their lifetime eating?
 Did the average time spent eating have a range across different socio-economic groups?